 classic literature or art it is often over-exposed, shorter-lived, and soon

-forgotten (e.g., hit songs on the radio, which feel old a month or year
+forgotten or replaced with follow-ups, sequels, etc. (e.g., hit songs on the radio sound old a month or year

 Sentimental style, sensational events, and stereotypical formulas like sensitive vampires, exploding

-helicopters, noble dogs, and lost children are predictable but please wide audiences by
+helicopters, helpful dogs, and lost children are predictable, but they please wide audiences by

 reinforcing familiar tastes and attitudes, confirming what everybody already